pactus-project/docs/content/tutorials/pactus-metrics.md

 ## Configure Pactus Node for Metrics

-To Configure the Pactus Node for Metrics, navigate to the Pactus directory; by default, it’s located at the following path.
+To configure the Pactus node for metrics, navigate to the Pactus directory.
+By default, it’s located at:

 ```text
 /home/YourUsername/pactus
 ```

 There’s a file named `config.toml` that contains all the configurations for your node.
-There are two parameters that you should enable for metrics: the first is `enable_metrics`, and the second is enable `http`.
-After editing the `config.toml` you should restart your node.
+Enable two parameters for metrics: `enable_metrics` and `http.enable`.
+After editing `config.toml`, restart your node.
-The metrics now can be accessed at `http://localhost:80/metrics/prometheus` (this url going to be use by prometheus).
+Metrics are available at `http://localhost:80/metrics/prometheus` (this URL will be used by Prometheus).

 {{< callout type="info" >}}

-if you are running Pactus with docker image, make sure to expose :80 port.
+If you are running Pactus with the Docker image, make sure to expose port 80.

 {{< /callout >}}